Skip to main content Skip to footer

 As a project manager, you want to create the best work environment for your team.
 A productive work environment comes from matching tasks to team members with the right skills to deliver.

-If there’s a mismatch between requirements and skill level, the project is bound to suffer inefficiencies that could lead to failure.
+If there’s a mismatch between requirements and skill levels, the project will suffer inefficiencies that could lead to failure.

-Appropriately matching skills to project tasks requires the experience to know what skills are required for what tasks.
+Appropriately matching skills to project tasks requires experience in knowing what skills are necessary for what tasks.
 It also requires project managers to get to know their team well so they can understand their skills and motivation.

 How to deal with mismatched team skills